6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 Canon 50mm 1.8: (Best lens for Night Street photography)

-I’ve used this a couple of times at weddings; I’ve mainly used this for street photography, and also, I’ve used product photography and Full Frame Options for everything.
+I’ve used this a couple of times at weddings; I’ve mainly used this for street photography, and I’ve used product photography and Full Frame Options for everything.

-Perfectly, it comes in 160 grams, so it’s a very versatile lens.
+Ideally, it comes in 160 grams, so it’s a very versatile lens.

 So yeah, chromatic aberrations are a pretty dodgy issue in this camp, this lens, but if you use it properly, you’re aware of that, then you can work with that and then fix it.

 What is recommended?
 Well, first of all, it’s cheap.
-So, I mean like it’s going to be non-stressful.

 Canon 50mm 1.8: (Best lens for Night Street photography)